jondashkyle/slydeSho/readme.md

 slides.start();
 ```

-Slydesho provides some useful events to build
+slydeSho provides some useful events to build

 ## Events

-Events can be set to like so:
+Events can be set like so:
 ```
 slides.on('progress', callback);
 slides.once('progress', callback);
-slides.off('progress', 'callback;')
+slides.off('progress', 'callback');
 ```

 Event | Description